liangcorp/linked_list_c-and_cpp/README.md

 Double linked list in C is working but not as it should be.

-Not going to implement doubly linked list in C++.
+May implement doubly linked list in C++ in the future.

 @To do - Linekd list in Rust, Java and Javascript